Shop Smart, Sell Smart: The Importance of Budgeting for Social Media Marketing

 How Much of a Budget Are We Talking?

-Many marketers set the standard at around 10-15 percent of the advertising budget, but what best serves your needs and goals may vary from those of a practice on the other side of town—or the country.
+Many marketers set a social marketing budget at around 10-15 percent of their total advertising budget, but what best serves your needs and goals may vary from those of a practice on the other side of town—or the country.
 You may wish to allocate a larger or smaller percentage of total resources to this promotional avenue once you determine how influential social platforms are to your patient demographic.
-The amount is less important than what you do with that money, of course, which is why having a knowledgeable social media strategist in your corner can make this process easier and more effective.
+While the amount you spend on social ads impacts your advertising success, what you do with that money is even more important.
+That is why having a knowledgeable social media strategist in your corner can make this process easier and more effective.
 At Rosemont Media, our team will work with you to identify a suitable budget and customize your plan to optimize every dollar.

 What Goes into a Social Media Marketing Budget Plan?

 SMM, like other types of advertising, requires some room for experimentation to find the most advantageous approach (and re-evaluating each quarter, each year, and each launch of a new social media platform is typically recommended).
-But absolute freedom is a bridge too far, so creating a structure around which to test campaigns is the smart tactic.
 Here are a few elements to consider when creating an effective budget:

 Software not only simplifies SMM, it can also help make each post or promotion go further and be seen by more people.
 Software decisions include choosing which social platforms, automation services, and project management systems to use.
 Analytics (for your website and your social media) fall into this category as well.

 Social media is about connecting people—in this case, patients and doctors.
 Having a team dedicated to developing and implementing your practice’s marketing strategy keeps everything moving smoothly and consistently, and consistency breeds consumer confidence.
 If you’re going to manage your own social media team, budget for the cost of training and continuing education.
 Life moves pretty fast in the SMM world, and you have to be ready for every update.